ManantenaKiady/packages-within-aws-lambda/layers/README.md

 ## Welcome

-There are two solutions presented here:
+There are two solutions presented in this document here:

 - The first one is based on a local build python packages.
 Please follow the doc as is if you are interested.